pubkey/rxdb/docs-src/alternatives.md

 The firestore is the successor to the realtime database.
 The big difference is that it behaves more like a 'normal' database that stores data as documents inside of collections.
 The conflict resolution strategy of firestore is always *last-write-wins* which might or might not be suitable for your use case.

-The biggest difference to RxDB is that firebase products are only able to replicate with the firebase cloud hosted backend, which creates a vendor lock-in.
+The biggest difference to RxDB is that firebase products are only able to be used on top of the Firebase cloud hosted backend, which creates a vendor lock-in.
 RxDB can replicate with any self hosted CouchDB server or custom GraphQL endpoints.
+You can even replicate Firestore to RxDB with the [Firestore Replication Plugin](./replication-firestore.md).

 ### Meteor